diyoyo/HAQRHelper/README.md

 This is a very small Android application that performs a simple string substitution when scanning QR Code.

-Instead of generating QR Code dedicated to your new **Home Assistant** instance, you can reuse previously generated codes with a different prefix.
+Instead of generating new QR Codes dedicated to your new **Home Assistant** instance, you can reuse previously generated codes with a different prefix.

 # How to use it